-PS there is a way=I could finish the Library by covering most of the problems and make easy m=ney.
+PS there is a way I could finish the Library by covering most of the problems and make easy money.
 I would not feel well doing this.
-I know the way I want to go is more d=fficult but at the same time, better service and lasting restoration.
+I know the way I want to go is more difficult but at the same time, better service and lasting restoration.

-=div>Change in the method of restoration caused me to buy different material=.
+Change in the method of restoration caused me to buy different materials.

-If this could happen in NY you would not even know, a= I have most of these materials in stock.
-Unfortunately, this is different,=I am away from my "perch".
+If this could happen in NY you would not even know, as I have most of these materials in stock.
+Unfortunately, this is different, I am away from my "perch".